He’d Rather Teach Fifth Grade

 “T” is not “Ta” “T” is just “T”

 By December of 1972, Bob and Mary had advanced far enough in creating their reading program that they had decided both on the 44 separate images they would use to represent the sounds of English and that the learning the correct pronunciation would be helped if the sounds were introduced to teachers as they occurred at the end of words.
 The sound the letter “T” makes is heard more correctly at the end of the word “nut” and not the beginning of the word “top.”
 When heard at the beginning of a word, “T” is often pronounced “Ta”.
 At the end of a word, “T” is just “T”.

 Dekodiphukan AKA Decode-if-you-can

 Over Christmas vacation in 1972, Bob wrote a storybook in rhyme that introduced the 44 sound-images, provided the rationale for why each sound-image represented the sound that it did and guided the teacher in the correct pronunciation of each sound.
 Bob named his storybook Dekodiphukan after the mystical land of Dekodiphukan in which the story takes place.
 He chose name’s unique spelling to present teachers reading it a sample of the difficulty children experience when trying to determine the sounds to match with the letters in new words.

 Testing the Curriculum

 The four fifth grade classes at the school where Bob and Mary worked received several thousand dollars in grant funds to purchase a math program designed specifically to improve the test scores of under-achieving students.
 Bob declined to use the new program, preferring to use his own curriculum instead.
-Because Bob had refused to use the new program, the principal decided to use Bob’s class as the control group to test the effectiveness of the program in the other fifth grade class.
+Because Bob had refused to use the new program, the principal decided to use Bob’s class as the control group to test the effectiveness of the program in the other fifth grade classes.
 For the first time in Bob and Mary’s teaching lives, there was now to be a testing of the curriculum philosophy that had produced to both their math and reading programs.